kilian-le-calvez/technical-test-backend-reda/README.md

 - [python:3.12-slim](https://hub.docker.com/_/python)
 - [rust:1.83](https://hub.docker.com/_/rust)
 - [debian:stable-slim](https://hub.docker.com/_/debian)
+> [!WARNING]
-Also , The port 8080 must be free on your system , if you want to change that , feel free to change the values on [docker-compose.yaml](docker-compose.yaml#)
+> The port 8080 and 8000 must be free on your system , if you want to change that , feel free to change the values on [docker-compose.yaml](docker-compose.yaml#)
 ## Architecture
  <img src="architecture serveur.png">

+- as defined in [docker-compose.yaml](docker-compose.yaml#L26) the python api is exposed on the container , but it shouldn't be accessible to public and must be restrained using a firewall

 ## How to run
 You need to run on the root of the project this command :